Cleggan Bay

-Cleggan Bay (Cuan na Cloigeann) is a natural ocean bay in County Galway, Republic of Ireland.
+Cleggan Bay (Cuan na Cloigeann) is a natural ocean bay in County Galway, Ireland.

 Geography

 Cleggan Bay is opened between Cleggan Head (on its north side) and Rossadilsk strand, in the Aughrus Peninsula (south).
 On the western side of the bay are located Inishbofin and Inishark islands.

 History

 Near Cleggan bay is a collection of prehistoric monuments (tombs, standing stones and walls); quite well known among them is the Cleggan Court tomb, on the north side of the bay.

 In October 1927, in what became known as the Cleggan Bay Disaster, 26 local fishermen drowned during a storm in Cleggan Bay.
 A nearby village lost several people and was subsequently abandoned.
 Nine men from Inishbofin and other men from County Mayo were also lost.
 The disaster is remembered in stories, poems and on stone markers.

 Transport

 Cleggan is reached by R379 road.
 From Cleggan pier, built in 1822 and extended in 1908, ferries leave daily for Inishbofin (Galway), and there is also a ferry to Inishturk.